Liberty Fire Company No. 5

-The Liberty Fire Company No. 5 is an historic, American fire station that is located in Reading, Berks County, Pennsylvania.
+The Liberty Fire Company No. 5 is an historic fire station in Reading, Berks County, Pennsylvania, United States.

 It was listed on the National Register of Historic Places in 1985.

 History and architectural features

 Built in 1876, this historic structure is a three-story, brick building that was designed in the Italianate style.
 It was originally two-stories, with the third story added in 1895.
 The third story and roofline is reflective of the Victorian Romanesque style.
 The building is now operated as the Reading Area Firefighters Museum.

-It was listed on the National Register of Historic Places in 1985.